 “To work or not to work?”
-That's a question many families and college students ask themselves before the start of each term.
+That's a question many students and their families ask before the start of each semester.

 Working in college is common.

-Other skills that can be learned in a job that can benefit your student in the long run include creativity, customer service and multitasking.
-If your student works during college, remind them to record their tasks and responsibilities on their resumé.
+Other skills that can be learned in a job that will benefit your student in the long run include creativity, customer service and multitasking.
+If your student works during college, remind them to record their tasks and responsibilities on their resume.

 Can your student benefit from working while in college?

 Yes!
 Despite the impact on an already-busy schedule, many students are able to manage a part-time job and college courses successfully.
 Here are just a few of the numerous benefits to holding a part-time job in college:

 Soft skills that can help them get a job after graduation

 Students report that they feel like an adult, and having a job helps them appreciate both earning and spending money.
 It also teaches them how to budget.